Lipstick lesbian: In media

 The term is thought to have reached wide usage in the 1990s.
 A 1997 episode of the television show Ellen widely publicized the phrase.
 In the show, Ellen DeGeneres's character, asked by her parents whether a certain woman is a "dipstick lesbian", explains that the term is lipstick lesbian, and comments, "I would be a ChapStick lesbian."
 In the 1999 film But I'm a Cheerleader, the character played by Julie Delpy is identified as "Lipstick Lesbian" in the film credits.

 Flag controversy

 The lipstick lesbian flag was introduced by Natalie McCray in 2010 in the weblog This Lesbian Life.
 The design contains a red kiss in the left corner, superimposed on seven stripes consisting of six shades of red and pink colors and a white bar in the center.
-However, it has not been widely adopted; some lesbians have not adopted the flag because it is not inclusive of butch lesbians, while others have accused McCray of writing biphobic, racist, and transphobic comments on her blog.
+The flag has not been widely adopted due to some lesbians asserting that it is not inclusive of butch lesbians, while others have argued that McCray wrote biphobic, racist, and transphobic comments on her now-defunct blog.

-The "pink" lesbian flag was derived from the lipstick lesbian flag but with the kiss mark removed.
+The colors of the "pink" lesbian flag were copied from the lipstick lesbian flag, and with the kiss mark excluded.
+The maker of the "pink" flag remains unknown.
 The pink flag attracted more use as a general lesbian pride flag.

+In recent years, use of the "pink" lesbian flag has fallen and it has been largely replaced by the "orange-pink" lesbian flag created in 2018, which some segments of the lesbian community believe to be more inclusive.